Heal's: Early history

 at 33 Rathbone Place, London by John Harris Heal after moving from Devon.

-By 1815, Heal had started selling carpets, and in 1818 the business was moved to 203 Tottenham Court Road, London, to be closer to other furniture business.
+By 1815, Heal had started selling carpets, and in 1818, the business was moved to 203 Tottenham Court Road, London, to be closer to other furniture businesses.
 The business has operated from its present site in Tottenham Court Road, moving to no. 196 in 1840, the same year that John Harris Heal Junior, son of the founder of the same name, took charge of the company from his widowed mother, Fanny, who had run the firm after the death of her husband in 1833.
 Between 1833 and 1844, the company had traded as Fanny Heal & Son, before becoming Heal & Son.
 During this time the company moved into the manufacturing of bedroom furniture, with the business promoting the Heal Bed.
 Four years after moving to 196 Tottenham Court Road, Heal's added a steam plant for purifying and dressing feathers.
 Its first purpose-built store was completed in 1854, then one of the largest in London, and was designed by the architect James Morant Lockyer, who had presented the design to RIBA with a photographic elevation in May 1855.
 The store was expanded further by purchasing the neighbouring premises at 197 and 198 in 1864.
-By 1866, Heal's were issuing invitations in Charles Dickens's monthly instalments to visit Heal's to see their furniture displayed in room settings, which would later become a standard for all furniture retailers.
+By 1866, Heal's was issuing invitations in Charles Dickens's monthly instalments to visit Heal's to see their furniture displayed in room settings, which would later become a standard for all furniture retailers.
 John Harris Heal Jnr died in 1876, and the business was run by his brother-in-law, Alfred Brewer, along with John Harris son's, Harris and Ambrose.
-In 1894, Brewer retired and Ambrose Senior took over as chairman.
+In 1894, Brewer retired, and Ambrose Senior took over as chairman.
 Ambrose Senior purchased the British patent rights from John Staple, which improved the support of springs in upholstery, and then set up Staples & Co. as an independent bedding factory using these patents, with his son Harold given control.